bangazon-clumsy-penguins/BangazonAPI/README.md

 /Orders - return array of all Order objects

 /Orders?(_include=products, _include=customer) returns an Order with the matching parameter inside the Order as a List(products) or Object(customer)
+/Orders?(completed=false, completed=true) returned only the incomplete or complete orders.
+Complete orders are those with a customerAccountId
 /Orders/{Id} returns a single object matching the Id

 **POST**